STARTING WITH REALISTIC GOALS

 Modern Hair Transplantation

-You should remember that the density of the transplanted hair cannot equal the density of the hair that was originally grown in that location.
-In thinning areas, transplanted hair can significantly increase the apparent density by adding hair follicles or groups of hairs and mixing these with existing hair.
-The key is to add density inconspicuously so the hair in the new location appears as full and natural as possible.
+Keep in mind that the transplanted hair density won’t match that of the original hair in that area.
+In thinning regions, transplanted hair can notably enhance apparent density by supplementing follicles and blending them with existing hair.
+The goal is to discreetly boost density, ensuring the new hair appears as full and natural as possible.

-Unless a very bald man has a high hair density and a loose scalp, there will not be enough donor hair to cover his entire head.
-A very thin head of hair; a very conservative, high hairline; and/or deliberately leaving the crown area un-grafted or very thin may be the only viable options for hair restoration.
-It is important for the patient to understand this reality before making a decision to schedule surgery.
+Unless a very bald individual has high hair density and a lax scalp, there may not be adequate donor hair to cover the entire head.
+Thus, having a thin head of hair, a conservative hairline, or leaving the crown area sparsely grafted may be the only viable options for restoration.
+It’s crucial for patients to grasp this reality before scheduling surgery.

 Extensive Hair Loss